I’m Vivian.

 Prior my change to UX, I was a designer of many trades in a past life: graphic design, print design, branding, web design/development; you name it, I most likely have done it.
 Except for screen printing; I still want to try that.Here's some samples of what I made back then.Please click on the images below to see them larger in modal.

-I call myself a multi-disciplinary designer, but really, I just wanna make good sh*t.
+I call myself an interdisciplinary designer, but really, I just wanna make good sh*t.

 My background in design spans over 20 years, five of those focused in UX/UI design.You can view my full skill set on LinkedIn.